Shifted Poisson structures on differentiable stacks: Polyvector fields on a differentiable stack

 Let $\BaseGroupoid \toto M$ be a Lie groupoid and $\varphi: X \to M$ a surjective submersion.
 Let $\proj$ and ${\mathfrak i}$ be the morphisms of $\zz$-graded 2-term complexes as in Equation (\ref{eq:purpose0}).

 Choose an Ehresmann connection $\hordis$ for $\varphi : X \to M$.
-According to Proposition \ref{cor:superGroupoidsConclusion} (1), the horizontal lift $\horlift$ is an homotopy inverse of $\proj$.
-According to Proposition \ref{cor:superGroupoidsConclusion} (2), there also exists a \emph{retraction} $\RRR$ which is a homotopy inverse of ${\mathfrak i}$.
-In the diagram below, therefore, all morphisms of graded $2$-term complexes pointing on the left are homotopy inverses of those pointing on the right.
+According to Proposition \ref{cor:superGroupoidsConclusion} (i), the horizontal lift $\horlift$ is an homotopy inverse of $\proj$.
+According to Proposition \ref{cor:superGroupoidsConclusion} (ii), there exists a retraction $\RRR$ which is a homotopy inverse of ${\mathfrak i}$.
+We summarize all chain maps in the diagram below, where all morphisms of graded $2$-term complexes pointing on the left are homotopy inverses of those pointing on the right:

-In addition to being morphisms of $\zz$-graded 2-term complexes, both $\proj$ and ${\mathfrak i}$ are strict morphisms of Lie $2$-algebras.
-However, neither $ \horlift$ nor $\RRR$ is a strict morphism of $\zz$-graded Lie 2-algebras in general.
-They are, however, the linear parts of morphisms of $\zz$-graded Lie 2-algebras.
-Moreover, the latter are unique up to homotopy.
+In addition to being morphisms of $\zz$-graded 2-term complexes, both $\proj$ and ${\mathfrak i}$ are strict morphisms of $\zz$-graded Lie $2$-algebras.
+However, in general, neither $ \horlift$ nor $\RRR$ is a strict morphism of $\zz$-graded Lie 2-algebras.
+Nevertheless, we have the following

 \begin{proposition} Let $\BaseGroupoid \toto M$ be a Lie groupoid, and $\varphi: X \to M$ a surjective submersion.
-Let us choose an Ehresmann connection $\nabla$ for $\varphi$.
-Then, \begin{enumerate} \item the map $\proj$ admits an homotopy inverse as morphisms of $\zz$-graded Lie 2-algebras, whose linear part is the horizontal lift and the quadratic term depends only on $\hordis$ and $h_{\horlift}$; \item the map $ {\mathfrak i}$ admits an homotopy inverse, as morphisms of $\zz$-graded Lie 2-algebras, whose linear part is the retraction $\RRR$ and the quadratic term depends only on $\RRR, h_X$ and $h_{\lambda_\nabla}$. \end{enumerate} \end{proposition} \begin{proof} To prove (1), we shall apply Theorem \ref{th:invertingStrictLie2Morphisms} to the morphisms as in Proposition \ref{cor:superGroupoidsConclusion} (1).
-Recall the notations as in Theorem \ref{th:invertingStrictLie2Morphisms}:
+Choose an Ehresmann connection $\nabla$ for $\varphi$.
+Then, \begin{enumerate} \item[(i)] the morphism of $\zz$-graded Lie 2-algebras $\proj$ in Equation \eqref{eq:purpose} admits an homotopy inverse, whose linear part is the horizontal lift $\horlift$ and whose quadratic part depends only on $\hordis$ and $h_{\horlift}$; \item[(ii)] the morphism of $\zz$-graded Lie 2-algebras $ {\mathfrak i}$ in Equation \eqref{eq:purpose} admits an homotopy inverse, whose linear part is the retraction $\RRR$ and whose quadratic part depends only on $\RRR, h_X$ and $h_{\lambda_\nabla}$. \end{enumerate} \end{proposition} \begin{proof} To prove (i), we apply Theorem \ref{th:invertingStrictLie2Morphisms} to the morphisms in Proposition \ref{cor:superGroupoidsConclusion} (i).
+Recall the notations of Theorem \ref{th:invertingStrictLie2Morphisms}: